Friedrich Risner

 He was the first to propose the idea of a portable camera obscura, which purportedly was to be used as an aid in the creation of artistic works.
 His idea consisted of a lightweight wooden hut that had small holes fitted with lenses in each wall, and a cube of paper placed in the centre for drawing.

 After St. Bartholomew's Day massacre, Risner fled back to Hersfeld and died there eight years later.
 Risner was buried in Hersfeld Abbey, where his gravestone is well preserved.

-The Latin circumscription on the gravestone is: "Anno Domini 1580.
+The Latin circumscription on the gravestone is: Anno Domini 1580.
 17. Cal.
-Octob. pie in Christo obiit clariss. vir Fridericus Risner insignis et praestantissimus Mathematicus qui hic terrae mandatus sonitum tubae expectat aetatis suae 47."
+Octob. pie in Christo obiit clariss. vir Fridericus Risner insignis et praestantissimus Mathematicus qui hic terrae mandatus sonitum tubae expectat aetatis suae 47.

-English translation of the inscription above is: "In year 1580 at 15th of September, died in Christ at the age of 47, the well famous Friedrich Risner, an outstanding, excellent mathematician, who passed to soil here, will expect the sound of trumpet."
+The English translation of the inscription reads: "In the year 1580 on the 15th of September, died in Christ at the age of 47, the well famous Friedrich Risner, an outstanding, excellent mathematician, who passed to soil here, will expect the sound of trumpet."